Tok Pisin: Grammar

 Some phrases are used as prepositions, such as 'long namel (bilong)', "in the middle of".

 Several of these features derive from the common grammatical norms of Austronesian languages, (Note: The language Tolai is as having had an important influence on early Tok Pisin.) usually in a simplified form.
 Other features, such as word order, are closer to English.

 Sentences with a 3rd-person subject often put the word i immediately before the verb.
 This may or may not be written separate from the verb, occasionally written as a prefix.
 Although the word is thought to be derived from "he" or "is", it is not itself a pronoun or a verb but a grammatical marker used in particular constructions, e.g., Kar i tambu long hia is "car forbidden here", i.e., "no parking".

+The term pasin, derived from English fashion, serves as a nominalizer and collectivizer.